China Flags ‘Security Incidents’ With Apple’s iPhones

 “China has not issued laws and regulations to ban the purchase of Apple or foreign brands’ phones,” Mao said, adding that the government attaches “great importance” to security and that all companies operating in China need to abide by its laws and regulations.

 Mao’s comments about security incidents were slightly different in the official English translation of the news briefing.
 That translation, delivered simultaneously onsite by the ministry, omitted the reference to media “reports.”
-Foreign affairs ministry briefings are typically rigorously controlled and spokespeople’s responses are usually scripted ahead of time.
+Foreign affairs ministry briefings are typically rigorously controlled and spokespeople’s responses are usually scripted ahead of time with consistent translations.

 Read more: China Seeks to Broaden iPhone Ban to State Firms, Agencies

+Those rules give President Xi Jinping’s administration the power to shut down or fine companies that leak or mishandle sensitive information.
+This year, Beijing also enforced an anti-spying law that foreign multinationals fear could grant authorities unprecedented powers to crack down on their operations.

+Read more: Chinese Officials Meet Foreign Firms to Ease Data Law Fears

-It threatens to erode Apple’s position in a market that yields about a fifth of its revenue, and from where it makes the majority of the world’s iPhones through sprawling factories that employ millions of Chinese.
+In Apple’s case, a ban threatens to erode Apple’s position in a market that yields about a fifth of its revenue, and from where it makes the majority of the world’s iPhones through sprawling factories that employ millions of Chinese.
+Several analysts have argued Huawei’s new phone will take market share from Apple, along with domestic competitors.

+For now, it’s unclear how many companies or agencies could eventually adopt restrictions on personal devices, and there’s been no formal or written injunction as yet, Bloomberg News reported.
+State firms or organizations will likely vary in how strictly they enforce such bans, with some forbidding Apple devices from the workplace while others could bar employees from using them entirely.

 Read more: Apple Risks Chinese Users Souring on iPhones Ahead of Launch